hagaihe/intuit-player-db-microservice/README.md

 The service exposes the following RESTful endpoints:

 - GET /api/players: Returns the list of all players
-   - this endpoint also support sending pagination params:
+   - **this service handles default of max limit=200 per request and also manage validation on page values**

         ```bash
          http://localhost:8080/api/players
          or
          http://localhost:8080/api/players?page=10&limit=100

-**this service handles default of max limit=200 per request and also manage validation on page values**

 - GET /api/players/{playerID}: Returns a single player by their ID.
    ```bash